nmylynh/webdb-iv-challenge/notes.md

  -- for one to many relationships, there are FK involved -- the FK goes in the many side
- -- for a many to many relationship we need a third table
+ -- for a many to many relationship we need a third table -- a many to many table can have extra information

 COMPOSITE KEYS: